Cherreads

 I spin around, narrowing my eyes.
 "Why are you being so pushy?
 Since when do you care this much about your boss?"

-Her lips part like she wants to answer, then she quickly closes them.
+Her lips part.
+She wants to answer, then shuts them fast.

-"Elle, please, don't..." she starts, but I catch her hand before she can finish.
+"Elle, please, don't..." she starts, but I catch her hand before she can pull away.

 A vision hits instantly.